 Once you’ve joined the meeting, you’ll see something that looks a little like this:

-The answer to this is yes, as long as you configure those resources.
+Many features and resources are available during a Teams meeting but may require configuration.
 For instance, Teams has the ability to replace a traditional conferencing solution by enabling Audio Conferencing as an add-on license through your Office 365 Admin Portal.
 It’s available in Canada and the United States.